Avondale woman accused of trying to light boyfriend on fire

 She was arrested and is being held on $15,000 bond.

-It was not immediately known Wednesday if a public defender had been appointed to represent her.
+It was not immediately known Wednesday whether Jones had an attorney who could comment on the allegations..

 Sign up for Daily Newsletters